fursich/action_recipient/README.md

 # ActionRecipient

-This gem overwrites email recipients addresses sent by ActionMailer , so that to prevent your application from dispatching emails accidentally to existing addresses, expecially your users or clients in non-production environments.
+This gem overwrites email recipients addresses sent with ActionMailer.
+It helps you prevent your application from dispatching emails accidentally to existing addresses, expecially your users or clients in non-production environments.

-### IMPORTANT NOTES

-* this gem is developed and tested carefully, but it does NOT mean this is 100% reliable.
+* althugh this gem has been developed and tested carefully, but there is no guarantee that this is 100% reliable.
 Please use this at your own risks, and test carefully before use.

-* It HAS NO EFFECT on the Non-Actionmailer emails (i.e. if the emails are delivered out of ActionMailer's control)

-* for example, if you are sending batch emails directly via Mailgun API, the gem cannot overwrite its addresses - please consider managing recipient addresses on your own.
+* Non-Actionmailer emails cannot be blocked nor redirected, as it works based on ActionMailer's interceptor mechanism.

 ## Installation